 Why are caribou in trouble?

-Boreal woodland caribou are in trouble across Canada — to date at least half of the caribou's range has been lost due to activities that disturb and fragment their forest habitat, such as road building.
-These changes in the boreal forest due to human activity make caribou an easy target for their natural predators — wolves.
-At present, boreal woodland caribou are listed as "threatened" under the federal Species at Risk Act — this means that they are threatened with extinction.
+Boreal woodland caribou are in trouble across Canada.
+At least half the caribou's range has been lost to activities that disturb and fragment their forest habitat.
+Caribou need intact, or undisturbed, habitat to survive.
+The impacts of industrial activity in the boreal — seismic lines and roads in particular — make caribou an easy target for their natural predators, wolves.
+Boreal woodland caribou are listed as "threatened" under the federal Species at Risk Act.
+This means they are threatened with extinction.

 The way forward